Eurovision Song Contest | |

 1 | ||

-In addition to the participating countries, the contest was also reportedly broadcast in Morocco, and in Czechoslovakia, East Germany, Hungary, Poland, Romania and the Soviet Union via Intervision, with an estimated global audience of 500 million viewers.[14]
-Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.
+The contest was reportedly broadcast in 25 countries, including in the participating countries, Morocco, and in Czechoslovakia, East Germany, Hungary, Poland, Romania and the Soviet Union via Intervision, with an estimated global audience of 500 million viewers.[16]
+[17] Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.

 + Broadcasters and commentators in participating countries | ||||